JetBrains-Research/coqpilot/README.md

 As soon as at least one valid proof is found, it is substituted in the editor and the process is finished.

-**Notice:** By default, CoqPilot sets only `predefinedProofs` and `open-ai` services.
+**Notice:** By default, CoqPilot sets only `PredefinedProofs` and `OpenAI` services.
 The first one tries `auto.` tactic and the second one has one model -- `gpt-3.5`.
-By default the `apiKey` for open-ai is not set, i.e. set to `None`.
+By default the `apiKey` for OpenAI is not set, i.e. set to `None`.
 Do not forget to change that in the settings before using this service.

 **Notice:** File `settings.json` declares not all the settings, but those that are overriden from the defaults.
-Keep that in mind, if you want, for example, to turn off the `open-ai` service.
+Keep that in mind, if you want, for example, to turn off the `OpenAI` service.
 For that, you would need to override the corresponding setting with an empty array, but not delete this property from the file.

 ## Example usage